sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 ## VPS (Virtual Private Server)

-Some options here.
-All with SG-located datacenter.
+Options are all with SG-located datacenter.
 Going for a minimum of 2GB Ram.

 **Digital Ocean:**\
 ~ SGD 11/mth: 1 vCPU | 1GB Ram | 35 GB NVMe SSD\